rachbowyer/keirin/README.md

 **k/bench** takes five optional arguments:
  * :calc-timing-overhead calculates the overhead due to the timing loop.
 See the section *Execution overhead* below for more details.
- * :minimum-execution-time is the minimum time in milliseconds for which the benchmarked function will be run.
+ * :min-execution-time is the minimum time in milliseconds for which the benchmarked function will be run.
 Defaults to 300ms.
 If there are problems with garbage collection then this parameter should be reduced.
  * :reporting.
 Defaults to :display-humane which shows the execution time and the mean absolute deviation.
 Alternatively :reporting can be :underlying-results, which returns more detailed information as a Clojure hashmap.
 This can be useful if the results need to be processed by Clojure code e.g. to generate a graph
  * :timed-runs is the number of timed runs required.
 Defaults to 30.
  * :verbose a boolean, which provides extended output.

 For example:

-    (k/bench (Thread/sleep 500) :num-timed-runs 5 :minimum-execution-time 1000 :reporting :underlying-results :verbose true)
+    (k/bench (Thread/sleep 500) :num-timed-runs 5 :min-execution-time 1000 :reporting :underlying-results :verbose true)

 If :reporting is set to :underlying-results then the following output is generated: